archethic-foundation/aeip/AEIP-9.md

 Currently, there is no standardized way of specifying the content of an NFT on Archethic.
 This creates inconsistency and potential confusion for users, and makes it difficult for developers to build NFT-related tools and applications.
 By defining a standardized JSON structure for NFT metadata that includes fields for specifying content, we can create a more consistent and user-friendly NFT ecosystem on Archethic.

 ## Specification
 The JSON structure for creating an NFT on the Archethic must adhere to the guidelines set forth by [AEIP-2](https://github.com/archethic-foundation/aeip/blob/main/AEIP-2.md).
+It also requires to use the [AEIP-8](https://github.com/archethic-foundation/aeip/blob/main/AEIP-8.md) standard detection.

 In the case of a collection, the properties specified within the `properties` object are common to all NFTs in the collection.